HOW TO GET LEGAL & OTHER RESOURCES

 I google searched where to register an Scorp and found many companies online that do it and set up everything for you, for relatively cheap.
 That's the route I took.

 I have two types of insurance, liability and equipment insurance.

-Equipment insurance for if anything breaks (you drop it, etc), is stolen, etc runs about $250+ a year.
+Equipment insurance is for if anything breaks (you drop our lens, etc), is stolen, etc runs about $250+ a year.
 I have a $100 deductible.
 I get mine through Mercer Insurance.